Sonnentierchen/forschungsprojekt/README.md

 Here is a collection of what to pay attention to when using the network.

 * Input images have to in **.png** format, .jpgs are not accepted, but the error occurs later when the shape of the image is to be accessed.
+* If Mask RCNN is cloned fresh and put in the mrcnn folder, there has to be a change made to modely.py: instead of `import utils` the line needs to be `from mrcnn.utils import utils`
+* matplotlib cannot plot using SSH on the computing machine, since there's not XServer running.
+To fix this, add this at the top of the file using the matplotlib: `import matplotlib matplotlib.use('Agg')`